ire-neye/Prembly-Assessment/README.md

 **Let me know if you want to include more specific details or instructions in your README!**

 ## Running Tests in CI/CD

-This project is configured to run automated tests through GitLab CI/CD.
-To view the test results:
+This project is configured to run automated tests through GitHub Actions.
+Here's how to find the test results:

-- Go to your project on GitLab.
+  - Go to the "Actions" Tab
+  - Click on the workflow name.
-- Click on "CI/CD" -> "Pipelines".
+  - You'll see a list of workflow runs.
+Click on the most recent run.

+  - Explore Jobs and Artifacts:
-- Click on a specific pipeline to view test results and download artifacts such as screenshots, videos, and test reports.
+  - Within the run, you'll see individual jobs (e.g., "API Tests," "UI Tests").
+Click on a job to see its logs and potential test results.
+  - Look for an "Artifacts" section at the bottom of the workflow run page.
+Here you may find screenshots, videos, and test reports.